 Online vs offline seems to be a battle for the ages in the property industry.
-Around 10 years ago, a new threat emerged for the high street model which really kicked into play in 2012/13 when Openrent, an online-only letting agent entered the store.
+Around 10 years ago, a new threat emerged for the high street model, which really kicked into play in 2012/13 when Openrent, an online-only letting agent, entered the store.

 Online-only agents flex their tech muscles 💪 promoting cheaper fixed fees for landlords, while high street agents claim that local area expertise can’t be beaten when it comes to finding tenants.
 Truth be told the answer probably lies somewhere in the middle, with both models having pros and cons.

 If you’re a high street agent, how do you compete with the pesky online model where running costs are lower, and technology takes a front seat?
-You certainly can’t ignore the online elephant in the room, but there is still plenty of value to derive from the high street model.
+You certainly can’t ignore the digital elephant in the room, but there is still plenty of value to derive from the high street model.
 It’s your time to shine. ⭐️

 Differences Between Online and High Street

 High street and online agents share the same end goal, but the route to the destination differs.
-Online agents often cap their fees, offering a fixed rate that is below what the average high street charges.
+Online agents often cap their fees, offering a fixed rate that is below the average high street fees.
 Previously, landlords had to do their own references and rent collection, but many online agents now offer those services for an extra fee.

 The main difference is the physical presence (or lack thereof) a letting negotiator.
 When using an online agent, landlords need to take a more hands-on approach, arranging and conducting viewings themselves.
 If you’re a landlord - and depending on your stance - arranging your own viewing is either welcome news or a total burden.